kensiprell/ktorio.github.io/quickstart/guides/website.md

 {::options toc_levels="1..2" /}

 In this guide you will learn how to create an HTML Website using Ktor.
-We are going to create a simple website with HTML rendered at the back-end with users, a login form, and keeping a persistent session.
+We are going to create a simple website with HTML rendered on the back-end with users, a login form, and persistent sessions.

-To achieve this, we are going to use the [Routing], [StatusPages], [Authentication], [Sessions], [StaticContent], [FreeMarker], and [HTML DSL] features.
+To achieve this we are going to use the [Routing], [StatusPages], [Authentication], [Sessions], [StaticContent], [FreeMarker], and [HTML DSL] features.

 [Routing]: /servers/features/routing.html
 [StatusPages]: /servers/features/status-pages.html